Time and place

 We meet on the 3rd Monday of the month at The Town Hall, St. George’s Street, Hebden Bridge, HX7 7BY.

-Meetings usually take place in the Waterfront Hall on the lower ground floor (go down the little steps, through the cafe and turn left).
-On very rare occasions we meet upstairs in The Terrace Room but this will always be clearly labelled in the programme.
+Meetings usually take place in the Waterfront Hall on the lower ground floor (go through the closed cafe and turn left).

-Doors open at 7pm-ish to start the meeting at 7:30pm sharp.
+Doors open at 7:15pm to start the meeting at 7:30pm sharp.
 Please arrive early for your first meeting to sign in and have a chat.

 Meetings finish at around 9pm, although we sometimes go on until 9.30pm.